markushedvall/node-nailgun-client/README.md

 # node-nailgun-client

-A Node.js [Nailgun](http://martiansoftware.com/nailgun/) client API and CLI.
+A Node.js [Nailgun](http://martiansoftware.com/nailgun/) client API.

 The Nailgun client API lets you run java code in Nailgun directly from your javascript in a Node.js environment.

-A CLI is also provided in order to interact with Nailgun servers directly.

 # Install